pedroguarderas/CFINI/README.md

 ## Installation

-To install **mau** you can proceed in the following way making use of the devtools library
+To install the package **CFINI** directly from github, you can proceed in the following way making use of the devtools library

 ``` r
 library( devtools )